micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 These features are now described in more detail.

-The rclc-Executor supports all event types as the default ROS~2 Executor, which are:
+The rclc Executor supports all event types as the default ROS~2 Executor, which are:
 - subscriptions
 - timers
 - services